influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/explore-schema.md

   - [List tag values for tags that match a regular expression](#list-tag-values-for-tags-that-match-a-regular-expression)
   - [List tag values associated with a specific tag key-value pair](#list-tag-values-associated-with-a-specific-tag-key-value-pair)

-## List measurements in a bucket
+## List measurements in a database

 Use [`SHOW MEASUREMENTS`](/influxdb/clustered/reference/influxql/show/#show-measurements)
-to list measurements in your InfluxDB bucket.
+to list measurements in your InfluxDB database.

 ```sql
 SHOW MEASUREMENTS